TFlowGit/tf-ads-bpa/README.md

 daily scrums.
 This meeting was the primary communication mechanism for the product development team to plan their day, assess sprint progress, identify completed items, and discuss blockers.
-The scrum is where, as illustrated in Figure 2, we plan each day’s activities to design, develop and integrate the product, while testing our work at each step in the process.
+The scrum is where, as illustrated in Figure 2, we plan each day's activities to design, develop and integrate the product, while testing our work at each step in the process.
 To ensure that our staff is working issues, not just discussing them, we limit the daily scrum meeting to 15 minutes.
 The scrum master is tasked with ensuring that the meetings are focused on immediate priorities, impediments, and project coordination.
-Issues beyond this limited scope are placed in the “Parking lot”.
+Issues beyond this limited scope are placed in the "Parking lot".
 These items are handled in other project meetings, where attendance is limited to only those individuals required to resolve the issue.